 How to Enlarge a Picture in Reshade Image Enlarger

 The best way to check if your file will hold up well enough is to make a test print.
-Many printing labs offer this service now as it can save a lot of time and money.
+Many printing labs now offer this service as it can save time and money.
 You can do this yourself by printing the image.
-Or, if it’s a big image, cropping a cross-section that can fit on a smaller piece of paper and checking for yourself.
+Or, if it’s a big image, crop a cross-section that can fit on a smaller piece of paper and check for yourself.
 Then you will have an idea of what the picture will look like.
 This is not only good for checking the quality of the image.
-But also for how the printer handles the colours.
+But also for how the printer handles the colors.

-The number one way to ensure you have the best file to print from is making sure your camera is shooting at its full capability.
+The number one way to ensure you have the best file to print from?
+Make sure your camera is shooting at its full capability.
 You always want to photograph with the most significant file size available.
-If you’re not shooting in the RAW image setting already, you will want to start as soon as you can.
+If you’re not already shooting in the RAW image setting, consider starting as soon as possible.

-Lastly, if you are scanning old pictures, make sure the scanner is working at its highest resolution.
+Lastly, if scanning old pictures, ensure the scanner is working at its highest resolution.
 The scanner is technically taking a picture of your photo.
-The better the quality is in the scanner’s settings, the more faithful the digital file will be to the image.
+The better quality the scanner’s settings are, the more faithful the digital file will be to the image.